singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 **The Simple Approach**

-In this smaller, simpler problem, we could consider comparing string representations of traversals of each tree. if T2 is a subtree of T1, then T2's traversal should be a substring of T1.
+In this smaller, simpler problem, we could consider comparing string representations of traversals of each tree.
+If T2 is a subtree of T1, then T2's traversal should be a substring of T1.
 Is the reverse true?
 If so,  should we use an in-order traversal or a pre-order traversal?

 An in-order traversal will definitely not work.
 After all, consider a scenario in which we were using binary search  trees.
 A binary search tree's in-order traversal always prints out the values in sorted order.
 Therefore, two binary search trees with the same values will always have the same in-order traversals, even if their structure is different.